 The Tri-County Science & Technology Fair aims to assign at least three judges per exhibit across all grade levels.
 If a category attracts more judges than necessary, more than three may be assigned to each exhibit equally.

-You can select up to 10 high school exhibits to judge on a first-come, first-served basis, based on availability.
+You can select from 3 to 10 high school exhibits to judge on a first-come, first-served basis, based on availability.
 You may choose from one or multiple categories.
-However, the number of available slots depends on registered exhibits versus confirmed judges, with some categories offering three to seven slots per exhibit.
+However, the number of available slots depends on registered exhibits versus confirmed judges, with some categories offering three to twelve slots per exhibit.

 We have many exhibits in Environment and Medicine and Medical Science & Technology at the high school level, but we could always use more judges for these categories.
 If you're comfortable evaluating in these areas, please consider selecting some exhibits based on your technical expertise and background.